The Future of SOX UK – Are you prepared?

 Your roadmap to managing risk effectively in JDE

-Whether your requirements are driven by external regulation (SOX UK etc.) or internal business strategy, like improving accountability, standardising processes and better controls ownership – there are steps you can take to support these objectives.
+Whether your requirements are driven by external regulation (SOX UK etc.) or internal business strategy, like improving accountability, standardizing processes, and better controls ownership – there are steps you can take to support these objectives.
 These include controls focusing on Segregation of Duties(SOD), User Access Reviews (UARs), Change Management (CM), Data Protection, and other Audit Readiness procedures.
 You can find out more about each control element below:

 - Compliance 101: Segregation of Duties